 Episode 3: Bologna

 The affable chef Massimo Bottura, who has three Michelin stars, is Tucci’s guide for most of the episode focused on the food of Emilia-Romagna and its capital Bologna.
 The culinary heart of Italy, Emilia-Romagna has 44 products with protected status.
-On the menu in this episode are Parmigiano cheese, Mortadella, Tortellini, Prosciutto di Parma, Tagliatelle alla Bolognese, and so much more.
+On the menu in this episode are Parmigiano Reggiano cheese, Mortadella, Tortellini, Prosciutto di Parma, Tagliatelle alla Bolognese, and so much more.

 These listings are in order of appearance on the show.
 I grouped them under city sub-headings, even though Tucci goes back and forth between Bologna and Modena quite a bit.